JacobOmateq/gemma-api/README.md

 # gemma-api

-A FastAPI service that uses Ollama to run the Gemma model for extracting structured information from text.
-The service provides a REST API endpoint that accepts text input and returns JSON-formatted extracted information.
+A FastAPI service that provides a REST API for interacting with the Gemma language model through Ollama.
+The service is designed to be flexible and can be used for various natural language processing tasks by customizing the system prompt.

 ## Features

-- REST API endpoint for text analysis
+- Generic REST API for LLM interaction
-- Configurable system prompts
+- Configurable system prompts for different use cases
 - Docker containerization
 - Automatic model loading
 - Health check endpoint
 - Retry mechanism for reliability
-- Customizable JSON extraction
+- JSON response formatting

 ## Prerequisites

 - Docker and Docker Compose
-- `jq` command-line tool (for script functionality)

 ## Quick Start